traumedy/Video-Download/README.md

 In `Format selection` specify `Audio+Video by quality` and `Best quality` to download the best quality file.

+The "List formats" button can be used to list the available formats for a single URL.
+In `Format selection` you can specify `Raw format string` and enter the `id` shown for a format to download that specific format.

 ffmpeg is only required if you select format options that require post processing.